Akhil-Suresh/DSandA/Datastructure/LinkedList/Linkedlist.md

 - Not Cache friendly.
     - Caching system which is more efficient in reading continuous memory items than from scattered memory location.
 - In an array elemets are indexed.
 In linked list you start at head, traverse till you find the index.

+## Singly Linked List

+The implementation of singly linked list is very simple.
+It will have

+Node    ->   Atomic block of linked list.
+This will store data and pointer to next Node.

+Linked List  -> This will be stating point of linked list.
+It will have a Head and a Tail to begin with..
+Also it stores the length of the linked list.

+## Doubly Linked List

+The implementation of doubly linked list is similar to singly linked list with the difference being the Node element will have pointer in both direction